 In a small bowl, combine the cornstarch with water and stir until smooth.

 After 35 minutes, release the pressure valve in accordance to your user pressure cooker manual guidelines.

 Carefully open the pressure cooker and check the consistency of your meat.
 If you like it softer then cook it longer.
-Also, if you want to the clear up stroganoff, skim the fat and scum off the surface.
+Also, if you want a clearer and lighter stroganoff, skim the fat and scum off the surface.

-Add the sour cream, cornstarch mixture and dijon mustard.
+Add the sour cream, dijon mustard and cornstarch mixture (give the cornstarch a quick stir if it has separated).
 Combine gently with a wooden spoon.